 Why still testing is important to the software industry?

-- To Deliver the quality product in the market
+- To Deliver quality products in the market.

-- Security is the key aspect of successful product
+- Security is the key aspect of a successful product.

 Reasons to Run Software Testing Process Parallel with the Development Process